Steve Coury: Coaching career

 Following his playing days, Coury began coaching football.
 He coached high school football at Crespi Carmelite High School in Encino, California, coached wide receivers for the Portland Breakers of the USFL from 1983 to 1985 (where his father was head coach), and was an assistant football coach at the University of Pittsburgh for three years.
 In 1992, he was named head football coach at Lake Oswego High School.

-Coury has led the Lakers to six state football championship appearances and to state titles in 2011 and 2018.
+Coury has led the Lakers to eight state football championship appearances and to state titles in 2011 and 2018.
 Since 1992, Coury has had a record of 259-87 as of 2022.

 Outside of football

 In addition to his head coaching duties, Coury is vice president of SporTech, the West Coast distributor for FieldTurf artificial turf playing surfaces.
 He and his wife Nancy have three children and live in Lake Oswego.